Specifications of a Cellular Modem

 Real-world performance on an actual cellular network with potentially hundreds of other devices sharing the airwaves will more typically be just a tenth (or less!) of what is theoretically possible.

-The important thing to keep in mind is the relative jumps between different performance categories.
-For example - you will never see 300 Mbps on a Cat-4 modem, but you will often see a Cat-6 modem perform twice as fast as a Cat-4 modem under identical real-world conditions.
+That said, the peak performance values can be a good proxy for comparing different modems, so the relative jumps between different performance categories are important to remember.
+For example, you will never see 300 Mbps on a Cat-4 modem, but you will often see a Cat-6 modem perform twice as fast as a Cat-4 modem under identical real-world conditions.

 Frequency Bands & Carrier Compatibility